alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/barelvis/_posts/2020-07-28-barelwiyyah.md

 Allah also says:"**And the mosques are for Allâh (Alone): so invoke not anyone along with Allâh.**" [al-Jinn: 18]

 Hence, Muslims are required to reject their Bid'ah in a kind way.
 If they agree, then praise is due to Allah.
 If not, they should leave the company of those people and offer Salah in the Masjids of Ahl-ul-Sunnah (those adhering to the Sunnah).
-Khalil Al-Rahman (Prophet Ibrahim - peace be upon him) is a good example of such a case as is clear from the following Ayah: "*8And I shall turn away from you and from those whom you invoke besides Allâh.
+Khalil Al-Rahman (Prophet Ibrahim - peace be upon him) is a good example of such a case as is clear from the following Ayah: "**And I shall turn away from you and from those whom you invoke besides Allâh.
 And I shall call upon my Lord and I hope that I shall not be unblest in my invocation to my Lord.**" [Maryam: 48]

 May Allah grant us success.
 May peace and blessings be upon our Prophet Muhammad, his family, and Companions.